-Early identification will ensure that the relevant agencies (such as police, local authority, schools, housing associations, NHS, etc) will record the incident appropriately and take into account the element of racial or religious prejudice in their investigation.
+Early identification will ensure that the relevant agencies (such as police, local authority, schools, housing associations, and NHS) will record the incident appropriately and take into account the element of racial or religious prejudice in their investigation.

 Direct racist or religiously motivated incidents

-- threats – Words of a threatening nature, for example “I’m going to beat you up” or “I’m going to get you and your family” etc
+- threats – words of a threatening nature, for example “I’m going to beat you up” or “I’m going to get you and your family”

-- verbal abuse – racist name calling, swearing, abusive telephone calls, etc
+- verbal abuse – racist name calling, swearing, abusive telephone calls

-- sexual abuse – This can be abuse including degradation, rape, assault, etc
+- sexual abuse – this can be abuse including degradation, rape, assault

-- written/printed abuse – Letters by post, leaflets or posters using racist language, abusive text messages, abusive messages on the facebook or other social media, etc
+- written/printed abuse – Letters by post, leaflets or posters using racist language, abusive text messages, abusive messages on the facebook or other social media

 - graffiti/racist language or images – written/drawn onto property